Coronavirus task force rolls out guidelines for nursing homes

 The American Health Care Association, a trade group, said it was "pleased the administration is stepping up to help us in this cause."

-The AHCA said the new guidelines “place a greater emphasis on infection control,” which will allow health care workers to “better protect residents and employees.”
+The organization said the new guidelines "place a greater emphasis on infection control," which will allow health care workers to "better protect residents and employees."

 After the announcement, Verma tweeted that the new measures "focused on protecting American patients & residents by ensuring #healthcare facilities have up-to-date information to adequately respond to #COVID19 concerns, while reminding providers they will be held accountable for infection control standards."

-NBC reported last summer that fines for problematic nursing homes declined by 34 percent between 2017 and 2018 under the Trump administration.
+NBC News reported last summer that fines for problematic nursing homes declined by 34 percent from 2017 to 2018 under the Trump administration.